-- 2.1 The NCCSP Team have developed the following: - Robust local policy document for the management and progression of DHR's - Published new notification referral form for agency notification of homicide to NCCSP - Developed transparent tender process for appointment of certified skilled and experienced DHR authors from a national and local audience. - In partnership with the Safeguarding Adults Board developing a policy guidance on parallel reviews: Safeguarding Adult Reviews.
-This will support the process to dovetail with other investigations that are running in parallel, such as an NHS investigation, a criminal investigation or an inquest.
+- 2.1 The CS&VRC Team have developed the following: - Robust local policy document for the management and progression of DHR's - Published new notification referral form for agency notification of homicide to NCCSP - Developed transparent tender process for appointment of certified skilled and experienced DHR authors from a national and local audience. - In partnership with the Safeguarding Adults Board developing a policy guidance on parallel reviews: Safeguarding Adult Reviews.
+This will support the process to dovetail with other investigations that are running in parallel, such as an NHS investigation, a criminal investigation or an inquest. - Invited by Advocacy After Fatal Domestic Abuse and delivered to a national panel of CSP leads and DHR Chairs regarding the new tender process adopted in Norfolk.